 There’s plenty of dog-friendly things to do in London.
 While your dog might not be able to join you at many of London’s famous sights, from the Tower of London to the many free museums, consider visiting some or all of these dog-friendly places in London.

-2. Take a Stroll Through Hyde Park
+#4 Stroll Through Hyde Park & Kensington Gardens

-Not far away from Buckingham Palace is Hyde Park, the largest green space in central London, especially when combined with the adjacent Kensington Gardens.
-It’s a beautiful spot to visit with your dog for a walk.
+St James’s Park is just one of the Royal Parks scattered throughout London.
+Not far away is Hyde Park, the largest green space in central London, especially when combined with the adjacent Kensington Gardens.

 In Kensington Gardens, leash your dog around the edge of the Round Pond, Long Water and the Italian Fountains, plus on the South and North Flower Walks.
 Dogs should be kept out of the Long Water and Round Pond, plus off the popular Peter Pan statue.